Anna van der Breggen

-Considered one of the most versatile riders of her generation, Van der Breggen excelled in both the one-day classics and stage races, particularly when run on a hilly terrain.
-Apart from the Olympic road race title and three Giro Rosa titles, other notable wins include La Flèche Wallonne on seven consecutive occasions, Liège–Bastogne–Liège two times, the Tour of Flanders, Amstel Gold Race, Strade Bianche, Omloop Het Nieuwsblad and the European Road Race Championships.
+Considered one of the most versatile riders of her generation, van der Breggen excelled in both the one-day classics and stage races, particularly on hilly courses.
+Apart from the Olympic road race title and three Giro Rosa titles, other notable wins include seven consecutive wins at La Flèche Wallonne, Liège–Bastogne–Liège twice, the Tour of Flanders, Amstel Gold Race, Strade Bianche, Omloop Het Nieuwsblad and the European Road Race Championships.
 In addition, she has won the general classification and numerous stages in smaller stage races.

 In 2017, she won all three Ardennes classics races in one week, which earned her the nickname Queen of the Ardennes.
 She went on to secure her second Giro d'Italia win the following summer.
 In April 2019, she won the La Flèche Wallonne Féminine, her fifth consecutive win in the race.
 In 2020, she won both the Individual Time Trial as well as the Road Race at the UCI World Championships.